Dotrar/dotrar.github.io/_posts/2021-11-06-organising.markdown

 ![dailies](/images/dailies.jpg)

 I've spoke about how the list works previously so I won't rehash that here.
 One thing that I do add occasionally, is a "migration list" which is something that I know I have to do in a few days time, but not yet.
-I usually just mark out a little section on the page and try to copy the todo items each day into them, until the day comes when I can put them into the main todo list, but I'm not sure how helpful it is, I'm still on the fense about it.
+I usually just mark out a little section on the page and try to copy the todo items each day into them, until the day comes when I can put them into the main todo list, but I'm not sure how helpful it is, I'm still on the fence about it.

 Generally I try to focus on these bits every morning and night, almost like a daily habit of brushing your teeth.
 There's two positive feelings I get from this every day:

 * *The morning good feeling of seeing what to do and planning out the chaos*
 * *The night good feeling of ticking items off the list, and planning for tomorrow*

-Obviously each daily "checkout" of the journal also involves adding information to other parts if I come across them; I also try and make sure that I have my journal close by wheever I am, so if anything does come up, I can just write that into the journal at any time, and not lose it for later.
+Obviously each daily "checkout" of the journal also involves adding information to other parts if I come across them; I also try and make sure that I have my journal close by whereever I am, so if anything does come up, I can just write that into the journal at any time, and not lose it for later.

-This is probably the most critical part of the journal system - Making sure that it's close by and easy to write into.
+This is probably the most critical part of the journal system - making sure that it is close by and easy to write into.
 Thoughts and ideas will be easily lost if they are not added to the journal then-and-there when you come across them.

 This also brings us to the next part of the journal, which is the fiddly-bits and "random lists" that I come across.